 Although A Cary Smith wrote that in 1860 “lightness of construction was then considered as vital to speed as it is now” and some boats were made in clinker to save weight, the sheer power of the sandbagger demanded a strong hull.
 Hull planks could be as thick as ¾”.
 Even then, the sandbaggers were famously flexible, and could be seen clearly twisting under the battle between the power of the rig and the weight of the sandbags.
 Despite the strain, the boats lasted well by the standards of their age, and some returned to fishing when their racing days were over.

 As Ben Fuller, former curator of Mystic Seaport Museum and one of the few people who are experts in both traditional and modern small craft says, the sandbagger’s design was all about speed in the light breezes typical of the New York harbour area, rather than a high top speed.
 The sandbagger shape was nothing like a planing hull.
 When Fuller tried towing a replica of A Cary Smith’s 18’ sandbagger Comet, it merely sank into the water further without changing the attitude of the fore and aft trim.
-But the sandbagger’s combination of beamy light displacement hull and movable ballast made them the fastest boats of their length, and Americans were not surprised if a sandbagger ran a cabin yacht “hull down” in smooth water.
+While the sandbaggers could not beat the big schooners or sloops – waterline length and stability were too important in those days of heavy rigs and displacement hulls – their combination of a beamy hull and movable ballast made them the fastest boats of their length, and Americans were not surprised if a sandbagger ran a cabin yacht “hull down” in smooth water.

 Sandbagger races attracted fleets of up to forty boats, but as W.P.
 Stephens wrote “the gambling element, however, predominated: and exercised a controlling influence over both building and racing.”
 Many of the most famous races were privately arranged match races where the winner would take home $1000 to $1500, three times the annual average wage, and the public on the spectator steamers would bet up to $50,000.
 Races and boats were adopted by waterfront bars, whose patrons would fight hard for the honour of “their” boat.